EuroProofNet/europroofnet.github.io/_pages/wg6/2022-05-kickoff/wg6-kickoff.md

 The workshop will bring together researchers on the topics of [working group 6](/wg6), to share recent results, and co-ordinate future research, including collaboration towards deliverables.

 The programme will consist primarily of short talks, with plenty of time for discussion.
-On the Sunday after the workshop, there will be an informal group excursion.
+On the Sunday after the workshop, there will be an informal social excursion — details TBA.

 - Organisers: [Anders Mörtberg](https://staff.math.su.se/anders.mortberg/), [Benedikt Ahrens](https://benediktahrens.gitlab.io), [Peter LeFanu Lumsdaine](http://peterlefanulumsdaine.com)

-## Registration, talk submission, and funding application.
+## Registration, talk submission, funding application

 Registration is free, but required for planning purposes, by **Friday 13 May**.
 The registration form will be available here shortly.